 Your security settings help you control access to your Populi login.

-It's a good idea to use a strong, unique password—not just to Populi, but to any site with sensitive information about you.
+It's a good idea to periodically change your password—not just to Populi, but to any site with sensitive information about you.
 To reset your password, enter your current password, your new one, and then confirm the new.
 The new password will be required next time you log in.